MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 #### Vehicle to cloud messages

 The *vehicle to cloud* dataflow is used to process telemetry data from the vehicle.
-Telemetry data can be sent periodically (vehicle state, collection from vehicle sensors) or based on an event (triggers on error conditions, reaction to a user action).
+Telemetry data can be sent periodically (vehicle state, collection from vehicle sensors) or based on an event (triggers on error conditions, reaction to a user action, or as a response to a remote request).

 :::image type="complex"
     source="images/automotive-connectivity-and-data-solution-messaging-dataflow.svg" alt-text="Diagram of the messaging dataflow."